petergeoghegan/amcheck/README.md

 ### Project background

 `amcheck` is a contrib extension for PostgreSQL 10.
-This externally maintained version of the extension exists to target earlier versions of PostgreSQL (PostgreSQL 9.4 - PostgreSQL 9.6).
+This externally maintained version of the extension exists to target earlier versions of PostgreSQL.

 ### Bugs